How to Grow Cannabis Indoors: A Guide to Getting Started

 Blog & News Team : ✍🏼

-Congratulations, you are interested in growing your own cannabis plants for the first time!
-But before you raise that green thumb of yours, you need to understand that growing marijuana indoors presents its own set of challenges for beginners, and the sheer amount of information available on the topic can be overwhelming.
-Here we've looked at the pros and cons of indoor and outdoor , take a look before you get started! ;)
+Congratulations, you're interested in growing your own cannabis plants for the first time!
+But before you get that green thumb out of your way, you need to understand that growing marijuana indoors presents its own set of challenges for beginners, and the sheer amount of information available on the subject can be overwhelming.
+We've looked at the pros and cons of indoors vs. outdoors here , so check them out before you get started! ;)

-Our guide to growing cannabis indoors will help simplify the process with clear, easy-to-digest sections designed to give the novice grower a helping hand.
+Our guide to growing cannabis indoors will help simplify the process with clear, easy-to-digest sections designed to help the novice grower.

-Step 1: Identify a 'Room' or Grow Space for Cannabis
+Step 1: Find a 'Room' or Grow Space for Your Cannabis

-The first step in starting your personal cannabis cultivation is to create a suitable space in which to do it.
-The space doesn't have to be your typical grow "room"; it could be a closet, a curtain, a piece of furniture, a guest room or a corner of an unfinished basement.
-Just keep in mind that you'll need to choose equipment (and plants) based on available space.
+The first step to starting your own cannabis grow is to create a suitable space in which to do so.
+The space does not have to be a typical grow “room”; it could be a closet, a tent, a piece of furniture, a spare room, or the corner of an unfinished basement.
+Just keep in mind that you will need to choose your equipment (and plants) based on the space available.

 Start Small…

-When tackling your first growing project, you need to start small for several reasons:
+When you tackle your first growing project, you need to start small for several reasons:

-• The smaller the grow, the less expensive it will be to set up
+• The smaller the crop, the less expensive it will be to set up.

-• It is much easier to control a few plants than many
+• It is much easier to keep a few plants under control than many.

-• Your mistakes as a novice grower will be less harmful
+• Your novice grower mistakes will be less damaging

-Remember, most new cannabis growers will encounter obstacles along the way and lose plants to pests or diseases.
+Remember, most new cannabis growers will encounter setbacks along the way and lose plants to pests or disease.
 A failure to grow a couple of plants will cost you less than a failure to grow 15 plants.

 …But Think Big

-When designing your space, you need to take into consideration not only the amount of space your plants will need, but also lights, air ducts, fans and other tools, as well as whether you need to give yourself enough space free to work.
-Cannabis plants can double or even triple in size at the start of flowering, so make sure you have enough room for tall growth!
+When designing your space, you need to consider not only how much space your plants will need, but also lights, air ducts, fans, and other equipment, as well as leaving yourself enough room to work.
+Cannabis plants can double or even triple in size at the start of flowering, so make sure you have enough room for height growth!

-If your grow room is a cabinet, tent, or closet, you can simply open it and remove the plants to work with; otherwise, you'll want to make sure you leave yourself some wiggle room.
+If your grow room is a cabinet, tent, or closet, you can simply open it up and remove your plants to work with; otherwise, you’ll want to make sure you leave yourself some wiggle room.

 Cleanliness is Crucial

-Make sure your space is easy to sterilize; Cleanliness is important when growing indoors, so easy to clean surfaces are a must.
-Carpet, curtains and rough wood are all difficult to clean, so avoid these materials if possible.
+Make sure your space is easy to sanitize; cleanliness is important when growing indoors, so easy-to-clean surfaces are a must.
+Carpet, curtains, and raw wood are all difficult to clean, so avoid these materials if possible.

 Make sure it is Lightproof